sequencode/flutter_compose/README.md

 # Flutter Compose

-**Flutter Compose** is a package designed to streamline the creation and management of reusable components within Flutter applications.
-It introduces a new approach to widget composition, emphasizing the separation of concerns between component logic and widget rendering.
+**Inspired by Vue Composables, Flutter Compose streamlines the creation and management of reusable components in Flutter applications.**

+By encapsulating stateful logic and separating concerns, Flutter Compose helps you build more modular, maintainable, and efficient Flutter apps.

-**Key concepts:**
+**Key features:**

-- **Composable:** A `Composable` object represents a reusable component that can be attached to a `ComposeWidget` instance.
-It provides lifecycle methods (`onInit`, `onDispose`) and access to the `BuildContext`.
-By calling `notifyListeners`, it can trigger a rebuild of the associated `ComposeWidget`.
-- **Use:** The `Use` interface provides a way to attach `Composable` objects to a `ComposeWidget` instance.
-- **ComposeWidget:** A custom widget that extends `Widget` and utilizes the `Use` interface to manage `Composable` objects.

-# Usage
+* **Reusable components:** Create and reuse `Composable` objects to encapsulate complex logic and improve code organization.
+* **Simplified state management:** Manage state within `Composable` objects, reducing boilerplate and making your code easier to understand.
+* **Improved code structure:** Separate component logic from widget rendering for better maintainability and testability.
+* **Enhanced flexibility:** Customize your `Composable` objects to fit your specific needs and project requirements.

+**Usage:**

 1. **Create a Composable:** Define a class that extends `Composable` and implements the necessary methods.
-In the provided example, `ValueNotifierComposable` is a `Composable` that manages a `ValueNotifier` object.

 ```dart
 class ValueNotifierComposable<T> extends Composable<ValueNotifier<T>> {